milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

 </div>

-1. Create a resource group
+1. Create a resource group.

     To create a resource group, run the following after you connect to a Milvus instance.
 The following snippet assumes that `default` is the alias of your Milvus connection.